-Larger businesses have the advantage of lower costs of production because it is cheaper to produce larger volumes of goods or services than smaller volumes.
+Offering consumers better Larger businesses have the advantage of lower costs of production because it is cheaper to produce larger quality or perceived quality volumes of goods or services than smaller volumes.
 This is referred to as economies of scale.
-The reason for this is that firms have fixed production costs such as equipment, advertising and marketing costs.
-Consider a cake manufacturer, who has the capacity to cook 10000 cakes per day.
-The electricity costs of using ovens might be the same whether 8000 cakes or 10000 cakes are produced so there is an advantage in producing more, rather than fewer, cakes.
+The reason There are some goods and services that many for this is that firms have fixed production costs such as consumers are willing to pay more for because of their equipment, advertising and marketing costs.
+Consider a quality.
+There are many different aspects of quality. cake manufacturer, who has the capacity to cook 10000 David Garvin developed the concept of there being cakes per day.
+The electricity costs of using ovens might eight dimensions of quality. be the same whether 8000 cakes or 10000 cakes are 1 Performance - how well does the product work? produced so there is an advantage in producing more, 2 Features - what additional features does the product rather than fewer. cakes.